YaN-3k/dots/config/.local/bin/README.md

 You will find here my collection of scripts for my setup.
 ### ascii
 * showcolors - print colors with hex codes from ~/.Xresources
-* sysinfo - show system information
+* sysinfo - show a system information
 * ufetch - tiny system information script
 * ascii art:
 	* invaders.sh